Five states account for 43% of the country's new Covid-19 cases in the past week - KTVZ

 “It is premature to declare a victory,” said Fauci, director of the National Institute of Allergy and Infectious Diseases.
 “We’ve got to continue and hang in there a bit longer by continuing with the public health measures.”

-Fortunately, the US still has tools to stay on course even if the public is fatigued, Slavitt said.
-Opening vaccine accessibility and focusing on vulnerable groups, as the US did to give 80% of teachers and school staff at least one shot amid calls for school to reopen, can help the nation continue to fight Covid-19, Slavitt said.
+The US still has tools to stay on course even if the public is fatigued, Slavitt said.
+Opening vaccine accessibility and focusing on some groups, as the US did to give 80% of teachers and school staff at least one shot amid calls for school to reopen, can help the nation continue to fight Covid-19, Slavitt said.

 Comments

-Note: Correction: An earlier version of this story and the story’s headline overstated the percentage of US adults who will be vaccinated by the end of the weekend.
-The White House clarified that the US will be approaching having nearly half of all adults with their first shot of the coronavirus vaccine by this weekend.